Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Materials and Methods

 The analysis for both experiments was a classical multi-way ANOVA, in which the test datasets entered as one of the factors.
 That choice highlights our aim to make decisions that generalize across datasets, in contrast to maximizing the performance for a particular dataset.

 ANOVA provides both a significance analysis (p-value), and a partition of the variance, which allows to roughly estimate the relative importance/influence of each factor, or combinations of factors.
 For effect size/explanatory power, we use the $\eta^2$ measure, which is the ratio of the variances (sums-of-squares), extensively used due to its simplicity.
 The ANOVA table of the main experiment is summarized in Table~\ref{tab:anova} and explored in the next section.
-We also employed correlograms to highlight issues relating to the choice of test dataset, and performance metric (\figurename~\ref{fig:correlations}). \changed{We discuss the results for the transfer experiment in Section~\ref{sec:experiments}.}
+We also employed correlograms to highlight issues relating to the choice of the test dataset, and performance metric (\figurename~\ref{fig:correlations}).

 Most of the time, our full factorial designs are too costly to use --- thus our next set of experiments, exploring ensemble techniques, helps in more practical situations.
-We evaluated a straightforward ensemble, which just pools the decision of several classifiers, and showed that it provides very good performances, without the costs of a full design.
+We evaluated a \textbf{straightforward ensemble}, which just pools the decision of several classifiers, and showed that it provides very good performances, without the costs of a full design.

 We also simulated the most common procedure employed by researchers and practitioners: sequential optimization of hyperparameters, in which one starts from a given configuration of hyperparameters, selects one of them to evaluate, commits to the best results, and proceeds to evaluate the next.
-Although such procedure is very fast (it allows optimizing the nine factors our main design in just 18 experiments), it is sub-optimal in comparison to ensembles.
+Although that procedure is very fast (it allows optimizing the nine factors our main design in just 18 experiments), it is sub-optimal in comparison to ensembles.

-Finally, we showed that the customary procedure of optimizing the hyperparameters in the same test set used to evaluate the technique leads to overoptimistic results in both the ensemble and the sequential design.
+Finally, we showed that the customary procedure of \textbf{optimizing the hyperparameters} in the same test set used to evaluate the technique leads to overoptimistic results in both the ensemble and the sequential design.

 Details and results of all procedures appear in Section~\ref{sec:experiments}.